poism/potime/README.md

 For accounts use colon `:` to define account hierarchies.
 Do not use spaces in account names.

+## Viewing data

+For convenience you can use this script as a wrapper for hledger.
+It simply passes all args to hledger using the same timeclock file as is configured for time tracking.
+Basically `potime view bal -D` becomes a shortcut for `hledger -f ~/username.timeclock bal -D`

 ```
 potime --help
          USAGE:  potime [minutes] [account:optionalsubaccount] '[optional description ; comments, tag:tag1,tag2]'
       EXAMPLES:  potime 25 POISM:DEV potime app; added help messages, tags:dev,poism,timeclocker'
+    VIEW_USAGE:  potime view [any hledger args]
+ VIEW_EXAMPLES:  potime view balance --daily
    ENVIRONMENT:  export TIMECLOCKFILE=~/yourusername.timeclock; export GCALENDARNAME="UNSPECIFIED"
 CURRENT CONFIG:
                  TIMECLOCKFILE: /home/sangpo/sangpo.timeclock